-What's The Ukraine Story About?
-Trump Says It's Biden.
-Democrats Say It's Trump
+Trump And The Ukraine Call — What Happened And What's Next?

 The impeachment dilemma

-What remains unclear, however, is whether the Ukraine affair might move the needle on impeachment inside Washington with House Speaker Nancy Pelosi, or broadly among the American people.
+What remains unclear, however, is whether the Ukraine affair might move the needle on impeachment inside Washington with House Speaker Nancy Pelosi or broadly among the American people.

 Although many Democrats support impeaching Trump, most Americans have told pollsters they don't.
-And although many of the members of the Democratic majority in the House want some kind of impeachment process to move forward, McConnell and his majority continue to control the Senate.
+And although many members of the Democratic majority in the House want some kind of impeachment process to move forward, McConnell and his majority continue to control the Senate.

 Trump has counted on that bulwark and even seemed to dare Democrats to move ahead with impeachment proceedings on the expectation that whatever their result in the House, they'd stall in the Senate — and wind up doing more damage to Pelosi and her members than to him.

-NPR correspondents Susan Davis and Tim Mak contributed to this report.
+NPR correspondents Susan Davis, Ryan Lucas and Tim Mak contributed to this report.